ChandlerAx/Orbit-Accelator/README.md

 ![Orbit-Accelator Banner](https://github.com/ChandlerAx/Orbit-Accelator/assets/151396622/0ae04d8c-2493-4d0a-9aeb-e5344bec1bb4)

 # Orbit-Accelator: Shaking the Internet with the Newest Performance Rates 🚀
+Currently Cloudflare cannot be bypassed unless no rules are implemented such as http-ddos, rate limit, ddos ​​sensitivity

 ## Overview
 Created by DDoS engineer **Chandler Axton**, Orbit-Accelator delivers high performance solutions for various network challenges.
 Please write an issue or contact me on discord for new methods or bypasses.